LOADING ...

 They were underneath a giant pine tree there

-In Crockett the rudest, most grotesque
+In singing the rudest, most grotesque

-Im talking about the of song
+Im talking the kind of song

 Where not only is the character in the

-And the Front Boys stopped
+And the Front Porch stopped

 And up at me just long enough to say

-And not taking you with us
+And were not taking you us

 Cuz you have that high and lonesome sound